-The purpose of this PA is to review all readily available information to determine the need for further action by the USACE to ensure protection of human health and the environment.
+The purpose of this PA is to review all readily available information to determine the need for further action to ensure protection of human health and the environment.

 The former Staten Island Warehouse in Port Richmond, Staten Island, New York, was used by African Metals Corporation to store high-grade Belgian Congo uranium ore from 1940 to 1942.
 The uranium ore was later purchased by the Manhattan Engineering District (MED) in support of MED activities.
-The Site underwent multiple non government ownerships and the former structures at the Site, including the warehouse, were demolished.
+The property underwent multiple non government ownerships and the former structures on the property, including the warehouse, were demolished.
+The former ADM warehouse property includes areas both north and south of Richmond Terrace.
+Work done by the USACE under FUSRAP addresses what is referred to as the SIW Site, which is an area of approximately 1.25 acres on the north side of Richmond Terrace, directly below the Bayonne Bridge.
+This 1.25 acre area was identified as the Site thru the eligibility determination from DOE stating that the northwest corner of the entire property was eligible for the FUSRAP."

-The U.S. Department of Energy (DOE) identified contamination in the northwest corner of the Site in 1980.
+The U.S. Department of Energy (DOE) identified contamination in the northwest corner of the property in 1980.
 The DOE conducted an eligibility review in 1985-1986 and determined the Site was not eligible for FUSRAP based on contract language that indicated the Government did not take possession of the ore until it was removed from the Site.
-However, following the review of additional radiological survey information gathered from the Site in 2008 as well as additional contract language, the DOE declared the Site eligible for inclusion in FUSRAP in October 2009.
-The DOE then referred the Site to the USACE for appropriate action.
+However, following the review of additional radiological survey information gathered by EPA from the property in 2008 as well as additional contract language, the DOE declared the Site eligible for inclusion in FUSRAP in October 2009.
+The DOE then referred the Site to the USACE for appropriate action in accordance with Article III.D.2 of the 1999 Memorandum of Understanding executed by the Department of Energy and USACE.